 On June 22, information from the People's Committee of Nghe An province said that the province has just issued new regulations on extra teaching and learning in the area.
 This regulation takes effect from July 1, replacing the regulation applied since 2013.

-For extra tutoring activities in schools, no fees are collected and only apply to specific cases such as students who have not met the subject requirements in the most recent semester; students selected for training excellent students and final year students registering for entrance and graduation exams.
+For extra tutoring activities in schools, no fees are collected and only apply to specific cases such as students who have not met the subject requirements in the most recent semester; students selected for training of excellent students and final year students registering for entrance and graduation exams.

 The school is responsible for organizing for students in the above categories to write registration applications for each subject and grade.

 Each tutoring class must not exceed 45 students, with a maximum duration of 2 periods/week/subject.
-Regulations also prohibit tutoring hours from being arranged between regular school schedules and from being taught before the official curriculum.
+Regulations also prohibit tutoring hours from being placed between regular school schedules and from being taught before the official curriculum.

-In addition, public school teachers are not allowed to participate in the management and operation of extra-curricular teaching activities outside of school, but can participate in teaching if they meet the requirements.
+In addition, public school teachers are not allowed to participate in the management and operation of extracurricular teaching activities outside of school, but can participate in teaching if they meet the requirements.

 For extra-curricular teaching and learning activities outside of school, only legally registered establishments are allowed to do so.
-All information about subjects, duration, time, location, list of teachers and tuition fees must be made public and transparent before enrollment.
+All information about subjects, duration, time, location, list of teachers and tuition fees must be made public before enrollment.

 Extracurricular tutors must ensure good moral qualities and professional competence appropriate to the subject taught.

-When organizing extra classes, private continuingeducation centers must strictly comply with Decree 125/2024/ND-CP dated October 5, 2024 of the Government, including requirements on facilities, staff, curriculum, learning materials and transparent operating regulations.
+When organizing extra classes, private continuing education centers must strictly comply with Decree 125/2024/ND-CP dated October 5, 2024 of the Government, including requirements on facilities, staff, curriculum, learning materials and transparent operating regulations.

 The collection, management and use of tuition fees shall comply with the provisions of the law on finance, budget, assets, accounting, taxes and other relevant regulations.